ku-sldg/plih/_ids/3-Adding-Booleans-Redux.md

      return term
 {% endhighlight %}

 What changes here from the previous generators is the list of generators passed to `oneof`.
 Instead of choosing only expressions from the numeric expression or the boolean expressions, we now choose from both.
-For values, things work similarly choosing vrom both Boolean and numeric values.
+For values, things work similarly choosing from both Boolean and numeric values.

 ## Discussion